Reinforcement Learning: An Evolution from Games to Real-World Impact

 DQN Loss Function

-r: Reward received after taking action a in state s.
+: Reward received after taking action in state .

 Policy Gradient Methods